Py-Contributors/Hacktoberfest-2020/README.md

 # HacktoberFest-2020

-### Disclaimer :- This Repository is for learning purpose, how to create issue and Pull request on github during HacktoberFest.
+### Disclaimer :- This Repository is for learning purpose, how to create an issue and, Pull request on GitHub during HacktoberFest.

 <img align="right" src="https://raw.githubusercontent.com/DrakeEntity/project-Image/master/9b2ca712-347a-4987-bac7-a4c3d106ed24_200x200.png" alt="pycontributors logo">